RParkerE/ForFun/README.md

 Here's a list of projects included in this repository:

 1. **Todo App CLI**: A Rust-based cli todo app.
-2. **Todo App GUI**: A rust-based gui implementation of a todo app.
+2. **Todo App GUI**: A Rust-based gui implementation of a todo app.

 ...and many more to come!